FachriMFulchan/ROS-Camera-Extraction/README.md

 # ROS_Camera_Extraction
-How to extract image_raw topic (camera topic) on ROS environment. that is several method, that are :
+How to extract image_raw topic (camera topic) on ROS environment. there are several methods, and that are :

 - Libuvc camera
 - Nodelets